 Yes.
 The net asset value of the common shares and the returns earned by common shareholders will be more volatile in a leveraged closed-end fund than in a fund that does not use leverage.
 If short-term interest rates rise, the cost of leverage will increase and likely will reduce the returns earned by the fund’s common shareholders.

-What is closed-end fund preferred stock?
+What are closed-end fund preferred stares?

 - Preferred shareholders typically are paid dividends at a rate that is fixed for some period.